Sushreesatarupa/CSE-Third-Year/Microprocessor and Microcontrollers/Question/Midsem-2021.md

 ---

-13.What maximum delay can be introduced by the subroutine program using a register pair (DE)?
+13. What maximum delay can be introduced by the subroutine program using a register pair (DE)?
     Let the system clock frequency is 3 MHz.
     Write the delay routine.

 **(2 Points)**

 **Answer:**